 We have a long history of continuously enhancing and improving our medical center’s safety systems and protocols.
 This practice has enabled us to care for patients with COVID-19 safely and effectively while still meeting our community’s needs for a wide range of other medical services.
 In fact, our clinical teams’ skill in providing the safest level of care was recognized nationally this spring when the University of Chicago Medical Center was awarded its 19th consecutive “A” grade for patient safety by the healthcare watchdog Leapfrog Group.
 We are the only medical center in Chicago to have achieved this record of consecutive “A” safety ratings and one of only 27 hospitals nationwide.

-If you are experiencing mild-to-medium symptoms of COVID-19 — which include fever, muscle and body aches, cough and sore throat — we encourage you to stay at home, self-isolate and rest.
+First and foremost, if you are experiencing any symptoms of COVID-19 — which include fever, muscle and body aches, cough and sore throat — stay at home, self-isolate and rest.
 You may also be able to be tested for the virus at a curbside testing clinic by going through a telephone triage or electronic screening process.

 You’ll need to stay home for 72 hours after you recover.

 Testing is available for those with COVID-19 symptoms, which include fever, cough, stuffy nose, sinus pain, difficulty breathing, inability to smell or taste and body aches.
 However, you must be screened before you can be tested.
 Call our screening hotline or complete a MyChart screening questionnaire.
 Our providers will determine if you are eligible to be tested at a curbside testing clinic.

 Curbside testing is not available without an appointment.
 Drive-up swab collection visits typically take several minutes to complete.
 You will receive information on how to self-isolate and monitor for symptoms after your visit and will get follow-up phone calls with your test results in one to two days.